It takes both a bold and elegant man to wear a shirt made of voile. That man sounds like James Bond.

 Voile is French for “veil”, and it got that name because it is sheer like the materials used for a wedding veil.
 Voile is often used for curtains because its sheer nature gently diffuses light through while blocking the view of onlookers from the outside.
 It is also used for bed canopies.

-Black tie shirting is James Bond’s primary use for voile.
-He wears many dress shirts made of voile over the course of the series.
+Black tie shirting is James Bond’s primary use for voile, and he wears many dress shirts (Tuxedo shirts) made of voile over the course of the series.
 Because voile is sheer, the front is often doubled with extra fabric to prevent the visible parts of the shirt from being see-through.
-When dressing in black tie, the jacket is meant to stay on at all times, so the sheer parts of voile dress shirts (Tuxedo shirts) would not be seen when the shirt has an extra layer of fabric in front.
+When dressing in black tie, the jacket is meant to stay on at all times, so the sheer parts of voile dress shirts would not be seen when the shirt has an extra layer of fabric in front.
 The collar and cuff are already double-layered and have an interfacing.
 The extra fabric in front for a dress shirt is traditionally achieved in two manners, a marcella bib and pleats.

-For a more relaxed black tie shirt, a pleated shirt may be entirely made of voile, either cotton or silk.
+For a more relaxed black tie shirt, a pleated shirt may be entirely made of voile.
 Pleats in the front of a voile shirt create an opaque front, while the rest of the body is still sheer.
-James Bond wears pleated cotton voile dress shirts made by Lanvin for Sean Connery in Dr. No and by Frank Foster for Roger Moore for Moonraker and A View to a Kill.
+James Bond wears pleated cotton voile dress shirts made by either Lanvin or Turnbull & Asser for Sean Connery in Dr. No and by Frank Foster for Roger Moore for Moonraker and A View to a Kill.
 Roger Moore wears his pleated voile shirts all in warm locales.

 Since the late 1960s, the dress shirt with a ruffled front has been in and out of fashion.
 Frank Foster made a ruffled-front shirt of cotton voile for George Lazenby to wear in On Her Majesty’s Secret Service, in which the voile ruffles adorn the front like a gathered veil.
 These ruffles, like pleats, make the front opaque.